 An unconditioned stimulus produces a response automatically without any prior learning.
-A conditioned stimulus was previously a neutral stimulus that had to first be associated with the UCS to produce a response.
+A conditioned stimulus was previously a neutral stimulus that was first associated with the UCS to produce a response.

 How do you distinguish between the unconditioned response and the conditioned response?

 The unconditioned response occurs naturally and automatically in response to the unconditioned stimulus.
 The conditioned response occurs due to learning in response to the conditioned stimulus.

 What are the benefits of classical conditioning?

 Classical conditioning can be used to help people learn positive behaviors or to eliminate unwanted behaviors.
 For example, in behavioral therapy, people can learn to associate feelings of relaxation with situations that previously created anxiety.
 Once that association is acquired, they will feel less distressed and anxious in those situations.

 Classical conditioning is an unconscious learning process that can significantly influence human behavior, motivation, emotion, and well-being.
 It can be utilized in ways to help people learn new behaviors and overcome problematic behaviors.
 It can also be used in less ideal ways, such as in marketing to influence people to engage in certain consumer behaviors.

 Balsam, P. (1984).
 Relative time in trace conditioning.
 Annals of the New York Academy of Sciences, 423(1 Timing and Ti), 211–227. https://doi.org/10.1111/j.1749-6632.1984.tb23432.x